- 26 February

 The Tongariro Northern Circuit

-The Tongariro Northern Circuit officially begins at Whakapapa Village, near the Chateau Tongariro hotel.
+The Tongariro Northern Circuit officially begins at Whakapapa Village, near the (now closed) Chateau Tongariro hotel.
 Most hikers skip the Whakapapa Village to Mangatepopo Hut section of Day 1 and simply begin at Mangatepopo trailhead, setting off alongside the Tongariro Alpine Crossing day-hikers.

 From Mangatepopo, the Tongariro Alpine Crossing and the Tongariro Northern Circuit trails are one and the same.
 The Tongariro Northern Circuit Great Walk follows a large portion of the Tongariro Alpine Crossing track and takes in all the highlights, the big views and the Instagrammable locations you’ve seen.